melvz/terraform-ecs-fargate/README.md

 # terraform-ecs-fargate
-- This is my personal project to demonstrate a simple NodeJS app, being instantiated using ECS-Fargate via Terraform.
+- A fun side-project to demonstrate a simple NodeJS app, being instantiated using ECS-Fargate via Terraform executed by Github Actions.
-- I made a custom app to go above and beyond a simple 'hello-world'.
 - I re-used a simple NodeJS app to have extra fun!
 This custom image is defined in ECS/Fargate Container Definition:

 ```json
 container_definitions = <<DEFINITION
 [